x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-email-forwarding.md

 8. Click **Save**.

-## Use the Exchange admin center to configure email forwarding
+## Use the Classic EAC to configure email forwarding

-You can use the Exchange admin center (EAC) set up email forwarding to a single internal recipient, a single external recipient (using a mail contact), or multiple recipients (using a distribution group).
+You can use the Classic EAC set up email forwarding to a single internal recipient, a single external recipient (using a mail contact), or multiple recipients (using a distribution group).

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.